FayGroupUCLA/FayGroupUCLA.github.io/content/contact/index.md

 Enquiries about PhD, postdoc and undergrad research positions are always welcome!

+### Postdoc Applicants

+There will be postdoc positions available starting from Summer/Fall 2025.
 Postdoc applicants should send an email explaining your interest in the group along with your CV.

+### PhD Applicants

-Further information for PhD applicants can be found on the [UCLA Chemistry website](https://www.chemistry.ucla.edu/graduate/).
+Applications for PhD positions cannot be made directly to the group.
+All applications are made the the [UCLA Chemistry website](https://www.chemistry.ucla.edu/graduate/).
+Note that applications are closed for positions starting Fall 2025.
+If you'd like to talk informally about potential projects in the group, feel free to contact Tom above, but again note that official applications can only be made the the [UCLA Chemistry website](https://www.chemistry.ucla.edu/graduate/).

+### Undergraduate researchers

+Undergraduates interested in gaining some research experience in the group should contact Tom using the above information.